 If you want to make sure that Circle Home Plus is tracking your family's devices, we recommend turning the guest network feature off, or changing the network's password and only giving it out to guests.
 Check out our article on how Circle works with guest networks for more on how Circle Home Plus works with guest networks.
 Also, our Router Compatibility article has a few devices marked as having a known issue with Circle Home Plus and that router's guest network feature.

 Circle Home Plus and Mobile Hotspots, or Satellite Connections

 Circle Home Plus was developed for use with your typical home router using a DSL or Cable connection to the Internet.
 Mobile hotspots and satellite connections tend to be incompatible with Circle Home Plus and we cannot guarantee that Circle Home Plus will work to manage these types of networks.

-Circle Home Plus can only manage one subnet at a time, and will only see traffic that goes through the subnet it is paired with.
-If you have multiple network segments, through the use of a guest network or otherwise, make sure that you only connect devices you want Circle Home Plus to manage to the same subnet as Circle Home Plus is on.
-For more on how Circle Home Plus handles multiple subnets or VLANs, check out this article.
+Circle Home Plus can only manage one subnet at a time and will only see traffic that goes through the subnet it is paired with.
+If you have multiple network segments, whether through the use of a guest network or some other method, make sure that you only connect devices you want Circle Home Plus to manage to the same subnet as Circle Home Plus is on.
+More on how Circle Home Plus handles multiple subnets or VLANs.

 IP or MAC Spoofing Checks

 Some routers enable you to turn on a security feature that keeps devices on the network from spoofing their IP or MAC address.
 Typically, IP or MAC address spoofing is used to elude detection on a network.
 Circle Home Plus's filtering and management tools use similar practices to MAC address spoofing, so we don't recommend enabling MAC or IP spoofing checks on the network you want Circle Home Plus to manage.